ChristianKohler/Homepage/content/posts/2020-03-22-pushpipe/index.md

 - Only trigger change detection when a new observable value is emitted
 - Trigger change detection only for the component and its children

-## Should I now rewrite my code to zone-less? ❓
+## Should I now rewrite my code? ❓

 Short answer: **Keep Zone.js for now but start using PushPipe and let-directive**

-### ✅ For most use cases Zone.js works very well
+What I showed you in the examples is a zone-less full reactive Angular example.
+You don't have to go zone-less to make your application more reactive.
+Let's look at the different motivations behind using ngrx/component.

+### Motivation "Reactive Angular"

 If you don't have any problems with Zone.js or performance I would keep Zone.js turned on.

-### 🧨 Some 3rd party libraries rely on Zone.js
+Focus on writing reactive code.
+Ngrx/component makes it easier with features like the let-directive.

+### Motivation "Zone-less Angular"

+You want to get rid of Zone.js and improve performance by only rerendering the current component and its children.
+A good use case would be Angular Elements.
+It would simplify the usage of Angular Elements and reduce the bundle size.
+Ngrx/component is the easiest way to go Zone-less by only replacing the async pipe with the new PushPipe.

-If you turn off Zone.js, some 3rd party libraries might not work anymore.
+🧨 If you turn off Zone.js, some 3rd party libraries might not work anymore.
 For example, Angular Material select doesn't work out of the box without Zone.js.
 Try it out and disable Zone.js [here](https://stackblitz.com/angular/lymrvyjbndk?file=src%2Fmain.ts).

 ### ✨ Start using PushPipe and the let-directive